virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 where:

 - `buttons` - button parameters array
 - `confirmText` *[optional]* - custom confirmation text for users.
-The default value is *'Are you sure?'*.
+Default value is *'Are you sure?'*.

-It will be displayed after clicking on the appropriate button for an add-on.
+It will be displayed after clicking the appropriate button for an add-on.
 According to the code above, the text will be the following.

 ![Confirm](/img/Confirm.jpg)

 - `loadingText` *[optional]* - UI text to be displayed during loading and applying changes.
-The default value is *'Applying...'*.
+Default value is *'Applying...'*.

 ![LoadingText](/img/LoadingText.jpg)

 - `action` *[required] [string]* - name of the custom action that will be executed.
-The custom action body structure is described in the <a href="/reference/actions/#custom-actions" target="_blank">*actions*</a> section.
+Custom action body structure is described in the <a href="/reference/actions/#custom-actions" target="_blank">*actions*</a> section.
 - `caption` - title of the button

 ![Caption](/img/Caption.jpg)